kirangkrishnan/kirangkrishnan.github.io/_pages/portfolio.md

 * [*Click here for the trial run video*](https://youtu.be/F--SvPmMNR4)

 ## Autonomous Underwater Vehicle (AUV)
 The robot was developed to compete in the Singapore AUV Challenge 2018.
 It was powered by an NVIDIA Jetson TK1 and two Arduino Mega boards.
 On the software side, ROS1 was used as the middleware, while OpenCV handled computer vision tasks.
 The robot was equipped with six thrusters, enabling five degrees of freedom.
 In the competition, we ranked among the top 20 teams out of 80 participants.
-After the competition, the robot was reconfigured and further developed into a river-cleaning robot..
+After the competition, the robot was reconfigured and further developed into a river-cleaning robot.

 * [*Click here for the testing video*](https://www.youtube.com/watch?v=7rnfw42z0WM)